 Take time for mindful reflection while you cleanse your body of toxins, awaken your natural healing power and gain enhanced self-awareness in the backdrop of the luscious Catskill Mountains.

-Whether you choose their Self-Renewal Detox Of Mind, Body And Spirit or Healing The Mind Body Spirit Retreat, you’ll have access to daily wellness activities and classes and the rooms offer exceptional views of the mountainside, lake or formal gardens.
+Whichever retreat you choose, you’ll have access to daily wellness activities and classes and the rooms offer exceptional views of the mountainside, lake or formal gardens.

 Sol y Luna Lodge and Spa, Peru